TL;DR

 Three major developments accounted for 75% of total sales volume at the exhibition.
 Berkeley Group's Royal Arsenal Riverside project in Woolwich attracted the highest interest, with six units sold at an average price of S$3.1 million per property.
 Ballymore's Embassy Gardens development in Nine Elms secured four transactions, while Quintain's Wembley Park project completed six sales.
 These developments offered completion timelines between 18-24 months, allowing buyers to benefit from potential market recovery cycles.

-Market Outlook and Investment Strategy
+Market Outlook and Allocation Strategy

 The transaction volume signals growing confidence in London's property fundamentals despite ongoing economic uncertainties.
-Singapore investors are positioning for potential sterling recovery and UK market stabilization expected in 2024-2025.
+Singapore custodians are positioning for potential sterling recovery and UK market stabilization expected in 2024-2025.
 This strategic timing approach reflects broader Asian capital flows seeking value opportunities in developed markets experiencing temporary currency weakness, with London property serving as a hedge against regional market volatility.